LaenExplain/Fabric-Modpack/README.md

 # The set of fabric mods I use

-The mods I've included to optimize and approximate vanilla:
+The mods I've included to optimize and approximate and enhance vanilla:

 * AdvancementInfo
 * Animatica